 Traditional media has failed to engage, inform, and inspire us.
 We want to be part of the solution.
-We are produced by our generation, for our generation.
-Guaranteed.
+PolicyMic challenges our readers with counternarratives and a diversity of perspectives that aren’t typically showcased at other outlets.
+With millions of readers from our generation, we feature excellent writers who are also from our generation.
+Always.

 The Mic System